libp2p/docs/README.md

 5. **Community.** If there are important missing community links, file an issue or PR here!

 This repo is also a website, which means we could also use your help with design and technical features (interactive examples, better syntax highlighting, scripts to pull in content from other repos, etc.) in addition to writing.
-To get a sense of what we could use help on, check the [the issues](https://github.com/libp2p/docs/issues).
+To get a sense of what we could use help on, check the [issues](https://github.com/libp2p/docs/issues).
 If you decide to work on one, please post to the issue to let us know!

 Before posting a PR with your changes, please check [our styleguide](https://github.com/ipfs/community/blob/master/DOCS_STYLEGUIDE.md) and [contributing guide](https://github.com/libp2p/community/blob/master/CONTRIBUTE.md).